by Mary Sue Youn, former admissions officer at Barnard College

-In my last blog post, I reviewed the pros and cons of applying to accelerated BA/MD programs.
+In my last blog post, I reviewed the pros and cons of applying to accelerated BS/MD programs.
 If you’ve decided an accelerated medical program is a good fit for your educational goals, let’s move next to what the programs are looking for from successful applicants.

-- Top level academic preparation in high school.
+- Most demanding academic preparation.
 Students who are successfully admitted are often at or near the top of their class, with mostly “A” grades (or their high school’s equivalent), and top standardized test scores(SAT or ACT).
-Some programs, such as The College of New Jersey, will have specific SAT minimums necessary to even apply for the program.
+Some programs, such as The College of New Jersey, have specific SAT minimums necessary to even apply for the program.
+Even in our current climate of far more test-optional colleges than ever, testing may still be required for BS/MD applicants.
 In addition to grades and scores, the rigor of academic preparation is strongly considered.
-A strong BA/MD candidate is expected to have a well-rounded course of study throughout high school with many Advanced Placement courses.
+A strong BS/MD candidate is expected to have a well-rounded course of study throughout high school with many Advanced Placement (or top level for their high school) courses.
 While a student should not “specialize” in any one subject area in high school, AP science grades will be particularly scrutinized.

 If you’re not quite sure whether you are ready to commit to a program like this, don’t despair!
-Only a very small percentage of future doctors go this accelerated route, and many more decide that they’d like to keep options open by applying to medical school after college.
-You may also find during your college years that you become interested in other health careers such as physical therapy, osteopathic medicine, nursing, health care administration or many others.
+Only a very small percentage of future doctors go the accelerated route, and many more decide that they’d like to keep options open by applying to medical school after college.
+You may also discover during your college years that you become interested in other health careers such as physical therapy, osteopathic medicine, nursing, health care administration, or many others.
 But if an accelerated medical program still sounds like a great fit for your goals, good luck to you with your applications.
 May you soon be on your path to your future career!